Naryso/Upright-Sitting-Posture-Monitor/README.md

 position after calibration, and displays a gradual red warning around the screen when posture remains outside the calibrated range.

-Upright is a wellness tool, not a medical device.
-It does not diagnose or treat medical conditions and does not clinically measure thoracic kyphosis.

 ## Features

 - local webcam processing with no cloud inference;